Vertical

 8 bit shmups are dead for most shmuppers out there, and the fact that this version is not that good doesn't help in justifying people to play or even buy it.
 Nevertheless, Darius fans should definitely try the game if they get the chance.
 It's certainly harder than the Mega Drive port - except for the bosses, who die easily if you're powered up - and will probably entertain you for a lazy afternoon.

-I managed to beat it with no misses on NORMAL, route ACDEGHJ, and that's the score I got:
+I managed to beat it in a no-miss run on NORMAL, route ACDEGHJ with Proco Jr., and that's the score I got:

 Wednesday, March 4, 2009